Learning online: guidelines, tips and support

 Flinders University provides text-matching software (Turnitin) for use by staff and students.

-Your text-based electronically submitted assignments will automatically be submitted to Turnitin as part of the assignment submission process in FLO.
+Your text-based electronically submitted assignments will automatically be submitted to Turnitin as part of the assignment submission process in FLO (there are occasional exceptions).
 Teaching staff will look at those reports when they think plagiarism (either intentional or unintentional) may be present.

 A general rule is to always maintain a respectful online presence when you communicate with others.